 This is an alternative laying pattern using the same size slabs as above.
 This pattern creates long straight lines while using a mixture of sizes.
 When you use a lot of straight lines, it makes a space look longer or wider to the eye.
-By running these lines perpendicular to your house, you can actually the space feel wider which is why this option is a great choice for a smaller spaces.
+By running these lines perpendicular to your house, you can actually the space feel wider which is why this paving option is a great choice for smaller gardens.

 It looks like this: